scottishgovernment/resources.mygov.scot/digital-talent-development/scottish-digital-academy.md

 We want to equip our people with digital skills, so they can fill key roles in our projects and programmes.

-The Scottish Digital Academy delivers the courses in January, March, and September of each year.
+The Scottish Digital Academy currently delivers the courses on a monthly basis.
 But this may change depending on demand.

 ## Who can apply for the courses?
 Anyone working for a public sector organisation in Scotland.